 Today the city is admired by tens of thousands of visitors every year, by patients undergoing treatment in the local spa houses, by holidaymakers on relaxation and wellness programmes, but mostly by independent day-trippers.
-Most day-visitors stroll around the main colonnade and sip on allegedly health-restoring sulphuric compounds from ceramic drinking cups, do souvenir shopping, taste local waffles, and do some swimming or take a massage at a hotel’s private spa which allows non-guest visitors.
-Needless to say, Karlovy Vary is not very welcoming to walk-in guests looking for special treatments; these services are readily available, but require advance bookings.
+Most day-visitors stroll around the main colonnade and sip on allegedly health-restoring sulphuric compounds from ceramic drinking cups, do souvenir shopping, taste local waffles, and do some swimming or take a massage at a hotel’s private spa, which allows non-guest visitors.
+Needless to say, Karlovy Vary is not very welcoming to walk-in guests looking for special treatments; these services are readily available but require bookings.

-Karlovy Vary has impressive modern and historical architecture, beautiful colonnades and quiet spa parks; it’s a place where the beauty of nature and the nobility of the spa are blended in harmony.
+Karlovy Vary has impressive modern and historic architecture, beautiful colonnades and quiet spa parks; it’s a place where the beauty of nature and the nobility of the spa are blended in harmony.
 If you engage in the most popular activity – strolling the colonnades – you will discover that there are 12 hot springs in use, the best known of which is the hottest one, at 72°C, spring Vřídlo.